SamScherer1/SwiftDJITutorials/source/ios-tutorials/index.md

 Once the project is created, let's delete the "ViewController.swift" file created by Xcode by default.
 Create a new ViewController named "FPVViewController".

 Now, let's install the **DJISDK.framework** in the Xcode project using Cocoapods and implement the SDK activation process in the "FPVViewController.swift" file.
-If you are not familiar with the process of installing and activating DJI SDK, please check the Github source code and this tutorial: [Importing and Activating DJI SDK in Xcode Project](../application-development-workflow/workflow-integrate.html#Xcode-Project-Integration) for details. //TODO: check link, use Swift version if one exists.
+If you are not familiar with the process of installing and activating DJI SDK, please check the Github source code and this tutorial: [Importing and Activating DJI SDK in Xcode Project](../application-development-workflow/workflow-integrate.html#Xcode-Project-Integration) for details.

 ## Application Activation and Aircraft Binding in China